yeslogic/fathom/docs/specification/elaboration.md

 # Elaboration

-This section describes how the concrete syntax of the data description language is 'elaborated' into the core type theory.
+This section describes how the surface syntax of the data description language is 'elaborated' into the core type theory.
 The intention is that the resulting core terms and modules are well-formed with respect to the validation rules described in the core type theory, but we make